itw-dataset/itw-devkit/README.md

 ## 4. DevKit
 This development toolkit contains:
+1. A JSON file that enumerates the terrain class labels present in ITW.
+Each class label is mapped to its corresponding color (RGB) values.
-1. A JSON file that enumerates the data in ITW.
+2. A JSON file that enumerates the data in ITW.
 The layout of this file is explained in `itw.py`.
 It serves as the single point of reference during dataloading.
-2. A sample pytorch data loading module.
+3. A sample pytorch data loading module.
-3. A python file for computation of metrics using numpy.
+4. A python file for computation of metrics using numpy.
-4. A python file for capturing images using the Intel RealSense D415 Camera.
+5. A python file for capturing images using the Intel RealSense D415 Camera.

 ## 5. Contact
 If you have any questions, please contact us at [iccv2021submission@gmail.com](iccv2021submission@gmail.com).